List of Madam Secretary characters: Conrad Dalton

 Conrad Joseph Dalton is the President of the United States.
 He is portrayed by Keith Carradine.

 A Marine Corps veteran, Conrad serves as a 2nd Lieutenant in the Vietnam War, where he earns a Bronze Star and a Purple Heart.
 Before entering politics, Conrad is the Director of the Central Intelligence Agency, where he serves as the mentor and boss of then-CIA Analyst Elizabeth McCord.
 After the death of Secretary of State Vincent Marsh, President Dalton appoints Elizabeth to succeed Marsh.

 In 2008, Conrad runs an unsuccessful campaign to become Governor of California; after the loss, he meets his future White House Chief of Staff Russell Jackson (Željko Ivanek).

 In the third season, Conrad fails to receive his party's nomination for a second term as president, losing to Pennsylvania governor Sam Evans, after revamping the United States' entire foreign policy for military base locations.
 Nevertheless, Dalton remains popular enough with certain parts of the population that Elizabeth convinces him to run as an independent.
 After a hard campaign, Dalton narrowly wins the swing state of Ohio, deadlocking the Electoral College and staging a contingent election in the House of Representatives.
-He eventually wins the election after diffusing a military confrontation between Iran and Israel, and negotiating a framework for peace between the two countries.
+He eventually wins the election after defusing a military confrontation between Iran and Israel, and negotiating a framework for peace between the two countries.

 In "Sound and Fury", Conrad takes a medical leave of absence under Section 3 of the 25th Amendment, leaving Vice President Teresa Hurst serving as acting president.
 He returned to the Presidency after two months.

 Between the fifth and sixth seasons, Conrad completed his term in office and has been succeeded as president by Elizabeth.

 Conrad is married to Lydia Dalton, with whom he has a son, Harrison, who struggles with drug addiction.
 He also has a brother, John Dalton.